2025–26 Iowa Hawkeyes men's basketball team: Previous season

 The Hawkeyes finished the 2024–25 season 17–16, 7–13 in Big Ten play to finish in a five-way tie for twelfth place.
 As the No. 15 seed in the Big Ten tournament, they beat Ohio State in the first round, before losing to Illinois in the quarterfinals.
-The Hawkeyes received a bid for the National Invitation Tournament, but declined.
+The loss would be the final game of the season and the final game for Fran McCaffery as head coach at Iowa, as the Hawkeyes opted out of postseason play following the firing of McCaffery.

 On March 14, 2025, the school fired head coach Fran McCaffery.
 On March 24, the school hired Drake head coach Ben McCollum to be their next head coach.